 I prefer to order beeswax from Mountain Rose Herbs because it’s high quality and clean burning.

-If you’d like to dye your own melts so they look fancy like commercial wax melts from the store, the best choice is candle dye blocks (they can be purchased at Blick Art Materials and Wayfair).
+If you’d like to dye your own melts so they look fancy like commercial wax melts from the store, the best choice is candle dye blocks (they can be purchased at Blick Art Materials, Amazon and Wayfair).

 To dye your wax tarts, please follow the dye manufacturer’s instructions.
 I prefer not to dye mine, but it’s a personal choice.

 What other types of molds can be used?